 Whenever we think chest pain, we think

 .
-And that’s important because any type of chest pain is a serious warning and should be evaluated by a doctor immediately.
-But it could also be an unusual form of
+That’s important because any type of chest pain is a serious warning and should be evaluated by emergency medical services right away.
+However, there is a chance it could turn out be a rare form of

-Coronary artery spasm is a sudden, temporary narrowing or tightening of a small part of an artery.
-The artery supplies blood to the heart.
-This spasm results in the heart temporarily not getting enough blood.
-The blockage of blood causes you to feel chest pain.
+Variant angina is caused by a spasm in a coronary artery that supplies the heart muscle with blood, oxygen, and nutrients.
+A spasm is a sudden, temporary narrowing or tightening of a small part of an artery.
+This spasm results in a temporary situation where the heart does not get enough blood.
+The blockage of blood flow causes the characteristic chest pain associated with angina.

-Coronary artery spasm can occur in people who do not have significant coronary artery disease (CAD).
-However, some people with variant angina have severe disease in at least one vessel.
+, a narrowing and hardening of the coronary arteries caused by plaque deposits lining artery walls.
+However, some people with variant angina have severe disease in at least one blood vessel.
 The spasm typically occurs at the site of blockage.
 Fortunately, coronary artery spasm does not typically trigger the series of events that can lead to a heart attack.
-But if a coronary artery spasm is severe and occurs for a long period of time, a heart attack can occur.
+However, if a coronary artery spasm is severe and occurs for a long period of time, a heart attack can occur.

 Coronary artery spasm may be triggered by emotional stress, exposure to cold, cocaine use, or heavy smoking.
 People who have underlying